 After doing your homework to find the perfect editor, you might discover that the person with the most experience and rave reviews also charges the most for their services.

 If you don’t have piles of cash to pay a top-ranked editor for your first book, consider giving a newbie a chance.

-You can find affordable (and talented!) freelance book editors on the Freelance Writer’s Den job board, social media groups for self-publishers, and online platforms.
+You can find affordable (and talented!) freelance book editors in the Freelance Writer’s Den, social media groups for self-publishers, and online platforms.